-Middle

-MINIMUM MAXIMUM

-s a Disciplinary .
-Permanent Expulsion

-Combination of local interventions, supports, and disciplinary response may be appropriate.
+Hearing.
+Expulsion for one Requires a Disciplinary Hearing.
+Permanent Expulsion Requires a Disciplinary Hearing.
+Permanent Expulsion Combination of local intervention ons, supports, and disciplinary response may be appropi riate.

 Adjudication or Conviction of Felony (All Others): The adjudication or conviction of a scholar of an violation that is designated as a felony under the laws of the State of Georgia, or a felony under the laws of the United States of America, and which makes his/her continued presence at school a potential danger to persons or property at the school or which disrupts the educational process.